Skip to content

 What’s the biggest risk in multi-product implementations?

 Treating each product as an independent project.
-If the Sales Cloud team doesn’t coordinate with the Commerce Cloud team, you’ll discover integration gaps in month 8 — when they’re expensive to fix.
+If the Sales Cloud team doesn’t coordinate with the Commerce Cloud team, you’ll discover integration gaps in month 8, when they’re expensive to fix.
 Use a single architect across all three products and plan integration from day one.
+I can’t stress this enough.

 Can I use SAP CX products with a non-SAP ERP?